UNSW-CEEM/nempy/README.md

 ## Community
 Nempy is open-source and we welcome all forms of community engagement, some more info is provided below.

+## Author
+Nempy's development is being led by Nick Gorman as part of his PhD candidature at the Collaboration on Energy and Environmental
+Markets at the University of New South Wales' School of Photovoltaics and Renewable Energy Engineering. (https://www.ceem.unsw.edu.au/).

-### Support
+## Support
-You can seek suport for using Nempy using the discussion tab on GitHub (https://github.com/UNSW-CEEM/nempy/discussions), checking the issues register (https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly n.gorman at unsw.edu.au.
+You can seek support for using Nempy using the discussion tab on GitHub (https://github.com/UNSW-CEEM/nempy/discussions), checking the issues register (https://github.com/UNSW-CEEM/nempy/issues), or by contacting Nick directly (n.gorman at unsw.edu.au).

+## Future support and maintenance
+Planning to continue support and maintenance for Nempy after the PhD project is complete is currently underway.
+If Nempy is useful to your work, research, or business, please reach out and inform us so we can consider your Nempy use case and needs in our planning.

 ### Reporting issues
 Issues with Nempy can be reported via the issues register (https://github.com/UNSW-CEEM/nempy/issues), issues submissions do not need to adhere to any particular format.